Blanke (DJ)

-John Paul Orchison, known professionally as Blanke, is an Australian electronic music producer and DJ from Canberra, Australia.
+John Paul Orchison (born 16 December 1991), known professionally as Blanke, is an Australian electronic music producer and DJ from Canberra.

 Career

 Blanke's first release was a remix of Death Ray Shake on Ministry Of Sound's Downright Music label in 2015.
 After that in 2016 he released his first EP "Black Mamba/Koji" under Artist Intelligence Agency.
 After a year Blanke made his debut under the KLASH label with his first single "Immunity".
 In 2017 John introduced his second EP "Curiosity" and released few remixes.
 2018 has been a very productive year for him.
 He released collaborations and remixes on Buygore, Dim Mak Records, Kannibalen Records, Etcetc Music, WeDidIt, Ultra Records, Joytime Collective, Circus Media.
 The following year he released "Mixed Signals" as a result of collaboration with electronic music producer Rezz.
 In 2019 his collaboration with Illenium "Gorgeous" was featured on Illenium's new album Ascend.
 Blanke accompanied Nick on his tour across the North America as main support for his new album.
 Later that year he had his first Deadbeats release "Alt.Colour//Voice In The Machine EP" and then "Change & Decay EP".
-In 2020 he released his follow up EP titled "Change & Decay: The Fall" on Deadbeats Records, which featured Alchemy, a record that went onto to peak at #1 most played on Australia's triple j. in 2021, Blanke made his debut on Seven Lion's Ophelia Records, release collaborations with Jason Ross, Seven Lions as well as 3 Solo singles.
+In 2020 he released his follow up EP titled "Change & Decay: The Fall" on Deadbeats Records, which featured Alchemy, a record that went onto to peak at #1 most played on Australia's triple j. and 2021, Blanke made his debut on Seven Lions label Ophelia Records, release collaborations with Jason Ross, Seven Lions as well as 3 Solo singles.
 He performed at Lost Lands, EDC Las Vegas and many more festival throughout the North American Summer.
+Blanke also has a Drum and bass project named "ÆON:MODE" which was created during early 2021.